bernar0507/Biochemistry/README.md

-# Bioquimica
+# Biochemistry
-Case study of curricular unit "Bioquimica" of my Bioinformatics degree.
+Case study of curricular unit Biochemistry of my Bioinformatics degree.

 # What is this?
 This is a repository about the curricular unit "Bioquimica" of my Bioinformatics degree where I and my classmates made some case study.